th3mon/resort-spot/AI.md

   and the current API error model before the final submission.
 - Asked to document a future refactor toward a richer Resort Map class with lookup APIs such as `getTile()` or `getCabana()`.
+- Asked to point out typos in proposed file, class, variable, and other code names.

 The AI assistance was therefore used as an implementation accelerator, while the project owner retained architectural and process control.